Aidge demonstration#

 model.compile("cpu", aidge_core.dtype.float32, dims=[[1,1,28,28]])

-# equivalent to set_datatype(), set_backend() and forward_dims()
+# it is equivalent to set_datatype(), set_backend() and forward_dims()

 Create a scheduler and run inference#

-# Create SCHEDULER
+# Create scheduler

 scheduler = aidge_core.SequentialScheduler(model)

-# Run inference !
+# Run inference!

 scheduler.forward(data=[input_tensor])